Interns: Paige Greco and Alexa Withrow

 Our Thread attended the Human Centered Design workshop hosted by SFI, which helped move along our project a great deal.
 The group members focused on a target audience of a potential shooter.
 Their “why” became focused on figuring out a way to prevent that individual from carrying out a school shooting.
 Our group noticed that many of the school shooters they saw on the news were socially isolated individuals, which steered their project in the direction of creating a project that would combat this social isolation.
 Additionally, we identified lunchtime as a time when social isolation and anxiety is common.
 Thus, the group created a rough outline of a “lunchbox” tool.
 This would include a physical lunch box with a community building activity inside and would be used as a way to reach out to socially isolated individuals.

 We left the Human Centered Design workshop with the “lunchbox” idea under our belts and felt that we just needed to sort out the details.
-However, it became clear to the Volunteers and Interns that carrying out this project with the intention of reaching potential school shooters specifically would become an issue of profiling.
+However, it became clear to the Youth Peace Leaders and Interns that carrying out this project with the intention of reaching potential school shooters specifically would become an issue of profiling.
 We tried to find ways in which we could do this without profiling students.
 Would the school have student “advocates” that identified potential shooters and then brought the lunchbox to them?
 Or would the responsibility of identifying these students be placed on the teachers?
 Administration?
 Our Thread quickly realized that there was essentially no way to carry out the lunchbox in this capacity.
 Although we realized that it would be impossible to tackle gun violence prevention in this way, we thought about an approach to reducing isolation.
 This meant we could address social isolation as a means of prevention and build community for all, instead of a specific individual.

 "We wanted to create a community building tool for younger kids during lunchtime that prevents isolation and fosters positive emotional health."